These zucchini muffins are soft, moist, naturally sweetened, and made with simple pantry ingredients, no refined sugar and completely gluten-free.

 How to Make Zucchini Muffins:

-- Add the dry ingredients; almond flour, cinnamon, baking powder, and salt to the wet ingredients.
+- Step 2: Add the almond flour, cinnamon, baking powder, and salt to the wet ingredients.
 Mix until just combined.

 Recipe Notes & Tips: